Local most-probable routes and classic-quantum correspondence in strong-field two-dimensional tunneling ionization: Theory methods

-(atomic units of $\hbar=e=m_e=1$ are used throughout the paper).
+(in atomic units of $\hbar=e=m_e=1$).
 Here, the term $V(\mathbf{r})=-{Z}/{\sqrt{\xi+x^2+z^2}}$ represents the Coulomb potential of the model atom, $\xi=0.5$ is the smoothing parameter which is used to avoid the Coulomb singularity, and $Z$ is the effective nuclear charge which is adjusted such that the ionization potential $I_p$ of the model system reproduced here is $I_p=0.9$ a.u..

-In our simulations, we assume that the atom is located in the $x-z$ plane and we only consider cases of the orthogonally-polarized 2D laser field with its two polarization components along the $x$ axis and the $z$ axis.
+In our simulations, we assume that the atom is located in the origin and the orthogonally-polarized 2D laser field is located in the $xz$ plane with its two polarization components along the $x$ axis and the $z$ axis, respectively.

-For the first case of the OTC laser field explored in the paper, we assume that the fundamental field is linearly polarized along the $x$ axis and the additional second-harmonic field is along the $z$ axis.
+For the first case of the OTC laser field explored in the paper, we assume that the fundamental field is along the $x$ axis and the additional second-harmonic field is along the $z$ axis.
 In this way, the electric field of OTC can be written as

-The symbol $\mathbf{e}_x(\mathbf{e}_z)$ denotes the unit vector along the $x(z)$ axis. $E_1$ and $E_2=\varepsilon E_1$ are the maximal laser amplitudes relating to the peak intensities $I$ of the fundamental and the second-harmonic fields, respectively. $\varepsilon$ is the ratio of $E_2$ to $E_1$. $\omega_1$ and $\omega_2=2\omega_1$ are the laser frequencies of the fundamental and second-harmonic fields. $\phi$ is the relative phase and $f(t)$ is the envelope function.
+The symbol $\mathbf{e}_x(\mathbf{e}_z)$ denotes the unit vector along the $x(z)$ axis. $E_1$ is the maximal laser amplitude relating to the peak intensity $I_1$ of the fundamental field and $E_2=\varepsilon E_1$ is that of the second-harmonic field. $\varepsilon$ is the ratio of $E_2$ to $E_1$. $\omega_1$ and $\omega_2=2\omega_1$ are the laser frequencies of the fundamental and second-harmonic fields. $\phi$ is the relative phase and $f(t)$ is the envelope function.
 In our calculations, we work with a twenty-cycle laser pulse which is linearly ramped up for three optical cycles, then kept at a constant intensity for fourteen optical cycles, and finally linearly ramped down for three optical cycles.

 The TDSE is solved numerically using the spectral method \cite{Feit1982}.
 We use a grid size of $L_x \times L_z=410\ \text{a.u.}\times410\ \text{a.u.}$ with a grid spacing of $\Delta x=\Delta z=0.4\ \text{a.u.}$.
 The time step is $\Delta t=0.05\ \text{a.u.}$.
 For each time interval of $1 \text{a.u.}$, the TDSE wave function $\psi(t)$ of $H(t)$ is multiplied by a $\cos^{1/2}$ mask function to absorb the continuum wave packet at the boundary from which we obtain PMDs \cite{Gao2017}.